 Trends generally have a bad reputation because they usually don’t last.
 However, I feel like this is an influence that’s going to stick.
 Because African cuisine and spices are so diverse and make many dishes taste amazing.
 The spices bring uniqueness to your cooking.
 You can’t replace or forget them.
 Therefore, many more people are going to eat African food, because it’s loaded with vegetables, grains and full of flavor.

 Hopefully, this will change people’s perceptions about African food too.
 Usually unexplored African cuisine is labeled either too spicy, too basic, or not basic enough.
 A lot of people see African food as home cooking.
 As a result, it’s suffered in regards to its culinary heritage.
 However, this is a chance to educate people about African food.

 Let’s not forget about South Africa.
 These people know what they’re doing.

-Jollof rice, potjiekos (a South African dish, literally translating to ‘small pot food’), Banga soup (made with a type of palm fruit) and Cameroon-style ekwang (a stew made with taro, smoked meat, fish, crayfish, and spices).
+Jollof rice, potjiekos (a South African dish, literally translating to ‘small pot food’), Banga soup (made with a type of palm fruit), and Cameroon-style ekwang (a stew made with taro, smoked meat, fish, crayfish, and spices).
 These are all Africola menu stars.
 According to Africola, they use these simple dishes and reinterpret them with local produce and refined techniques.
-When you cook with this kind of style, people’s perceptions about African food starts to change.
+When you cook with this kind of style, people’s perceptions about African food start to change.